drfuzzi/INF2009_Setup/README.md

 Click on "Yes" and "Yes" again.

 - Power on the Raspberry Pi.
-   - Follow the on-screen instructions to install the OS.
+- Connect to RPi 400 via SSH (e.g. use Putty).
+- Enable the VNC via "sudo raspi-config".
+Now with the arrows select Interfacing Options, navigate to VNC, choose Yes, and select Ok .

 #### Section 2: Configuring Raspberry Pi
 1. **Connect to Wi-Fi**: